jieyangumn/jieyangumn.github.io/index.md

 ## About Me

 I am an interdisciplinary scholar specializing in agricultural and biosystems engineering.
 I have rich experience in developing machine/deep learning models and interpreting model responses in the face of uncertainties inherent to agricultural systems.
-My research involves the development of advanced modeling approaches to investigate subjects concerning sustainable agricultural production under conditions of climate change.
+My research involves the development of advanced modeling approaches to investigate subjects concerning sustainable agricultural production under climate change.

 ## Professional Training